 Address: 6 Jalan Bukit Merah, #01-21, ABC Brickworks Market Food Centre, Singapore 150006

 Opening hours: Mon-Tues, Thurs-Sun 12:30pm to 10pm

 Malaysia Boleh at Jurong Point is known for their Penang-style Cendol ($2) that comes with large red kidney beans that are cooked to a soft texture.
 What stands out for this bowl would be the thinly shaved ice.

 All ingredients here are also made from scratch, with a smooth, creamy, freshly-squeezed coconut milk paired with a sweet gula melaka sauce.
 The chendol here are of a nice, pale green, and paired with the snow shaved ice, making it a dessert that’s worth trying

 Address: 1 Jurong West Central 2, 03-28, Singapore 648886

 Image credit: Old Amoy Chendol’s Facebook page

-Old Amoy Chendol ($2 a bowl, $0.50 additional toppings) is perhaps the most popular chendol dessert trending on the internet.
-What makes Old Amoy stand out from the rest is the fact that every single ingredient here is made from scratch: the coconut milk is 100% cold pressed, the gula melaka is personally delivered from Sarawak, and even the red beans and chendol noodles are made by hand.
+Old Amoy Chendol ($2 a bowl, $0.50 additional toppings) is perhaps the most popular chendol in Singapore.
+What makes Old Amoy stand out from the rest is the fact that every single ingredient here is made from scratch: the coconut milk is 100% cold-pressed, the gula melaka is personally delivered from Sarawak, and even the red beans and chendol noodles are made by hand.